jsbaan/transformer-from-scratch/readme.md

 WORK IN PROGRESS!

 ## To do:
-- Finish explaining how MHA is governed by a single matrix for all heads and projections.
-Might need some help for that.
 - Finish TransformerDecoder implementation: cross & self-attention
   - Implement attention mask for pad tokens and decoder self-attention
 - Decoder & Transformer main class unit tests